apache/druid/docs/api-reference/retention-rules-api.md

 ## Get an array of all retention rules

 Retrieves all current retention rules in the cluster including the default retention rule.
-The response object is an array of objects for each datasource and their associated retention rule.
+Returns an array of objects for each datasource and their associated retention rule.

 ### URL